AdobeDocs/commerce-operations.en/help/installation/composer.md

 -  Reduce extension conflicts and compatibility issues by using a component-based architecture with robust dependency management
 -  Adhere to [PHP-Framework Interoperability Group (FIG)](https://www.php-fig.org/) standards
 -  Repackage Magento Open Source with other components
--  Use the Adobe Commerce or Magento Open Source software in a production environment
+-  Use the Adobe Commerce software in a production environment

 >[!NOTE]
 >